numba/numba/docs/source/cuda/kernels.rst

 * Running the kernel, by passing it the input array (and any separate output arrays if necessary).
 Kernels run asynchronously: launches queue their execution on the device and then return immediately.
-You can use :ref:`cuda.synchronize() <cuda-host-context-management>` to wait for all previous kernel launches to finish executing.
+You can use :func:`cuda.synchronize() <numba.cuda.synchronize>` to wait for all previous kernel launches to finish executing.

 .. note:: Passing an array that resides in host memory will implicitly cause a copy back to the host, which will be synchronous.
 In this case, the kernel launch will not return until the data is copied back, and therefore appears